cobermai/rfstudies/README.md

-│   ├── integration             < tests from start to beginning (also called end to end test), NOT IMPLEMENTED YET │   ├── unit                    < tests every function/class (also called atomic test) │   └── utils                   < utilyties for the testing suite (ex. creating test files) └── xbox2_main.py                   < the main runfile for using xbox2 data
+│   ├── integration             < tests from start to beginning (also called end to end test), NOT IMPLEMENTED YET │   ├── unit                    < tests every function/class (also called atomic test) │   └── utils                   < utilyties for the testing suite (ex. creating test files) ├── xbox2_main.py                   < the main runfile for using xbox2 data └── ECG200_main.py                  < the main runfile for using ECG200 data
 ```